insected/bobbae_gcp-wiki/Machine-Learning.md

 ### MLOps

 [MLOps](MLOps) is the process of taking an experimental Machine Learning model into a production web system.
-The word is a compound of “Machine Learning” and the continuous development practice of DevOps in the software field.
-Machine Learning models are tested and developed in isolated experimental systems.

 ## Examples